 ▷ Humility — the quality or the state of not thinking that we are better than other people.
 The ability to recognize that we don’t know everything… Which is a fact: we truly don’t.

-▷ Knowledge — And here we mean an Evidence-based type of knowledge rooted in the domains of science in general including, ecology, sociology, ethology and conservation science.
+▷ Knowledge — an Evidence-based type of knowledge rooted in the domains of science in general including, ecology, sociology, ethology and conservation science.
 Knowledge informs us and helps us understand the state of the world and the implications of our actions onto that world.

 Once we have these 3 qualities in mind, and once we make them our own, things become simpler somehow… and much more interesting too.